 Research Rigorously

 Use primary sources whenever possible.
-Archive documents, interview transcripts, or original data give weight Practical, not theoretical.. -
+Archive documents, interview transcripts, or original data give weight Which is the point.. -

 Quote Accurately

 Double‑check verbatim quotes.
-Misquoting can discredit the entire piece Not complicated — just consistent.. -
+Misquoting can discredit the entire piece Small thing, real impact.. -

 Structure Logically